robogeek/wp-nofollow/readme.txt

 A manual installation can be done by downloading the plugin from its [github repository](https://github.com/robogeek/wp-nofollow).

 == Changelog ==

+= 1.2.3 =
+* Remove some admin screen text, no other change

 = 1.2.2 =
 * Fix the URL to reference plugin files